-Students on non-academic leave are not eligible to receive financial aid.
+Students on a leave of absence are not eligible to receive financial aid.
 Students who take leaves for periods longer than six months will be required to begin repayment of student loans.
 Students should contact the Financial Aid Office or the Student Loan Office for information on loan repayment during leaves.